Hand, Foot, and Mouth Disease

 Symptoms may be relieved by:

 A salt water rinse may help soothe the mouth and throat.
 To make this mouth rinse, mix ½ tsp (2.5 mL) of salt with one cup (250 mL) of warm water.
+It is important to keep up with oral hygiene using a soft toothbrush.

 The blisters generally heal by themselves.
 Avoid popping the blisters.
 Also, contact with the fluid from the blisters increase the chance of infection for those around you.
 It is best to leave the blisters alone.